SungJooK/SungJooK.github.io/_pages/about.md

 Work in Progress
 ======
 * Revisiting the CEO Effect Through a Machine Learning Lens
-  * with Hajime Shimao, Warut Kherm-am-nuai, and Maxim Cohen
+  * with Hajime Shimao, Warut Kherm-am-nuai, and Maxime Cohen

 * How Does a Sales-agent’s Network Structure Impact her Sales Performance?
 Evidence from a Multilevel-marketing Firm
   * with Wreeto Kar, S. Siddarth, and Byungyeon Kim